Dummiesman/ReVoltBlenderAddon/README.md

 - Texture number is based on the texture assigned to a material.
 Ex. if you assign "mytrack_a", it will export faces with this material as texture 0.
 - Translucent flag is set by the "Blend Mode" on a material being either "Alpha Hashed" or "Alpha Blend"
   - Alpha value for vertex color is set by the "Alpha" slider in a "Principled BSDF" material
 - Env flag is set by the specularity of a "Principled BSDF" material.
-The higher this property, the more env.
+  - On tracks, hook up a Color node to the Specular input, this will be used as env color
+  - On cars, just set the slider above 0 for env, or to 0 for no env
 - Double sided flag is set by a material having the "Backface Culling" option turned OFF
 - Texture animations are currently not supported
-- Mirror flag is currently not supported
+- Mirror flag is set by the "Screen Space Refraction" checkbox in material properties

 ## README: WORKING WITH NCP
 The way collision is setup has changed.